chewing/libchewing/README.md

 ## History

-libchewing is derived from Chewing input method, a xcin module focusing on intelligent phonetic (Bopomofo/Zhuyin) processing by Lu-chuan Kung (lckung) and Kang-pen Chen (kpchen) sponsored by Tsan-sheng Hsu from Academia Sinica during 1999-2001.
+libchewing is derived from the original Chewing input method, a xcin module focusing on intelligent phonetic (Bopomofo/Zhuyin) processing by Lu-chuan Kung (lckung) and Kang-pen Chen (kpchen) sponsored by Tsan-sheng Hsu from Academia Sinica during 1999-2001.
 However, the original authors of Chewing dropped its development, and Chewing was highly coupled with xcin, which prevents from comprehensive applications.
 There was a similar input method, bimsphone, which was bundled in XCIN server.
 However, it did not provide a convenient API for further development, either.

 ## Motivation